 CHNA 17 sponsors learning and networking around our priority areas – mental health, and racial equity.
-We provide trainings, community forums, and learning communities as well as a newsletter with additional resources.
+We provide learning communities, trainings, as well as a newsletter with additional resources.

 Steering Committee Meetings